ripom/azure-docs/articles/virtual-desktop/authentication.md

 Azure Virtual Desktop supports cloud-only identities when using [Microsoft Entra joined VMs](deploy-azure-ad-joined-vm.md).
 These users are created and managed directly in Microsoft Entra ID.

 >[!NOTE]
->You can also assign hybrid identities to Azure Virtual Desktop Application groups that host Session hosts of join type Microsoft Entra joined.
+>You can also assign hybrid identities to Azure Virtual Desktop Application groups that host Session hosts of join type Microsoft Entra joined, but ADFS authentication is not supported.

 ### Third-party identity providers